Plurality has a clone nomination split-vote problem when there are several identical candidates

 In the 2012 Presidential election, it entirely within the realm of possibility that we might have had an instance of strategic clone nomination.
 Plurality has a split-vote problem when there are several identical candidates.
 It would be possible to exploit that vulnerability by nominating one or more candidates who are clones of a rival candidate.
 When you listen to the Internet debates among the media-shunned candidates (the ones who aren’t Democrat or Republican), you notice that one of them expresses policy positions that are (as nearly as I could tell) identical to those of Jill Stein and the Green Party.
 I’m referring to Rocky Anderson, of the Justice Party.

-According to Wikipedia, the Justice Party formed about a year ago, centered on a presidential candidacy for Rocky Anderson.
-Wikipedia lists the Justice Party among the smaller third parties, and the GPUS among the larger ones.
-It says that the Justice Party is the fifth largest third party on the ballot in the 2012 presidential election (which includes all parties other than the Democrat and Republican parties).
+According to their website, the Justice Party USA formed about a year ago, centered on a presidential candidacy for Rocky Anderson.
+Many list the Justice Party among the smaller third parties, and the GPUS among the larger ones.
+The party website says that the Justice Party is the fifth largest third party on the ballot in the 2012 presidential election (which includes all parties other than the Democrat and Republican parties).

 Approval, Score, ICT, and Symmetrical ICT don’t have a clone problem.
 There must be several definitions of the Clone-Independence Criterion, because some say that Approval passes, and some say it fails.